JuliaLang/www.julialang.org/jsoc/gsod/projects.md

   The organization hosts the [DiffEqBenchmarks.jl](https://github.com/SciML/DiffEqBenchmarks.jl) repository which generates websites and pdfs describing the performance relationships not only between the native Julia differential equation solvers, but also between the commonly used C++ and Fortran methods, making it the most comprehensive set of differential equation solver benchmarks.
 These benchmarking scripts utilize [Weave.jl](https://github.com/mpastell/Weave.jl) to automate the process.
 Technical writers can contribute benchmarks which cover new areas and types of differential equations and add explanatory details and summaries to help with the interpretation of benchmarks.
 Additionally, skilled technical writers may with to help setup systems to update the benchmarks in some semi-automated form, along with detection and flagging whenever performance regressions are found (i.e. the benchmark equivalent to doc tests).

-## Graphs
+## JuliaGraphs

-LightGraphs.jl provides a set of abstractions, reference implementations, and essential algorithms to build and work on graphs.
+[JuliaGraphs](https://github.com/JuliaGraphs) provides a set of abstractions, reference implementations, and essential algorithms to build and work on graphs.
 The mentor for this project is [Seth Bromberger](https://github.com/sbromberger).

 - ### Central website